-Prior to joining the firm, Mr. Bayh worked as an associate at a large law firm in Washington, D.C., where he handled complex litigation and investigation matters.
+Prior to joining the firm, Mr. Bayh was an associate at a ‘Vault Top 25’ law firm in Washington, D.C., where he handled complex litigation and investigation matters.
 He previously served as a law clerk to Judge David F. Hamilton of the Seventh Circuit, and as a research assistant to former Indiana Congressman Lee H. Hamilton at the Woodrow Wilson International Center for Scholars.